Latte Tags

 • $iterator->last – is this the last iteration?

-• $iterator->counter – iteration counter, starts from 1
+• $iterator->counter – iteration counter, starting from one

-• $iterator->counter0 – iteration counter, starts from 0
+• $iterator->counter0 – iteration counter, starting from zero

 • $iterator->parent – the iterator surrounding the current one